 Labour: Paid in cash.
 Participants were paid an expense allowance for the workshop days.
+Input:

-- equipment: maps, toolkits with pictured cards, tokens, etc. Fully financed
+equipment: maps, toolkits with pictured cards, tokens, etc. Fully financed

+Credit: Credit was not available

+Support to local institutions: No

 Monitored aspects Methods and indicators technical Regular observations by project staff: data on land use practices were collected socio-cultural Regular observations by project staff: data on human well-being and social conventions (traditions, rituals) were collected economic / production Regular observations by project staff: data on expenses and revenues were collected area treated Regular observations by project staff: spatial decisions were visualised and marked on maps management of Approach Regular observations by project staff: in each of the 4 villages 24 land users took part in the workshops no. of land users involved Regular observations by project staff: in each of the 4 villages 24 land users took part in the workshops